Subsidy makes quality early learning affordable for more families

 There’s strong research proving the positive impact that high quality early learning has on children, but in spite of a desire to give their children a head start in life, for many families child care has been financially out of reach.

-All this could change however, with the introduction of the new Child Care Subsidy (which started on 2 July) offering more generous support for many families – especially those on low and middle incomes.
+The good news is that the Child Care Subsidy offers more generous support for many families – especially those on low and middle incomes.

 You can get an estimate of the subsidy you could receive by using our Child Care Subsidy estimator